 Mr P had a defined benefit armed forces occupational pension following his time in military service.
-In mid-2012, Mr P met with Caledonian's representative in the UK.
-He says he was told that he'd improve his pension and be better off, with earlier access, if he was to transfer it.

-When Mr P met Caledonian's representative, he was told that he'd have a much better pension if he transferred it to a SIPP.
-Mr P says he had no intention to change his pension at the time but was persuaded to do so by Caledonian's representative.
+In mid-2012, Mr P was resident in the UK but working abroad from time to time.
+He was approached by a representative of Caledonian whilst abroad and agreed to meet with them at his home in the UK when he was back.
+He was told that he'd have a much better pension if he transferred it to a SIPP.
+He says he was faced with a barrage of information and a very convincing sales pitch.
+He wasn't in the market to move his pension at the time but was persuaded to do so by Caledonian's representative.

 When Mr P met with Caledonian's representative, he signed the pre-populated documentation that he was given.
-Mr P had little financial expertise.
+Mr P had no financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
 Mr P was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
 He thought Caledonian was acting in his best interests.

-Mr P signed the pre-completed paperwork in June 2012.
-The new SIPP was set up shortly afterwards and the investments were processed by Options in October 2012.
-The investments into which Mr P's money went were held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').
+Mr P signed the pre-completed paperwork in late October 2012.
+The new SIPP was set up shortly afterwards and the investments were processed by Options in or around December 2012.
+The investments into which Mr P's money went are held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').